What is adaptive learning?

 Read about how the U.S. government and the Army Learning Concept 2015 is using adaptive learning in the Army because of its proven efficacy.

-Learn about how adaptive learning is being used in U.S. education
+Adaptive learning in U.S. education

 The U.S. Department of Education has a national technology plan (NETP) that endorses the use of technology, and adaptive learning in particular, for its ability to simultaneously teach and assess for continuous improvement.
 The use of adaptive learning is closely tied to the Race to the Top early learning reform initiative, alignment with Common Core State Standards, and to teach 21st century skills to increase U.S. student competitive advantage.
 One of the key benefits of adaptive learning is its ability to personalize learning.
 Take a look at the U.S. Department of Education technology plan (NETP)that endorses the use of data and devices to advance learning and achievement.
 Read recent Fraser Institute information about U.S. education policy and adaptive learning.

-Advances in adaptive learning systems and platforms with their power feedback loops are used in blended learning environments for greater personalization.
+Advances in adaptive learning systems and platforms with their powerful feedback loops are used in blended learning environments for greater personalization.
 The ability for students to track their own learning means that they can develop valuable self-monitoring skills, and engage in their personal learning progress.

 Learn more about recent Speak Up and Project Tomorrow research into adaptive learning and personalization.